Platform

 Current platform layer: apps can also participate in the object ecosystem by registering named-service providers, emitting external events, publishing block policies, and mounting scene surfaces.
 Internal routes and descriptors still use bundle_id and /bundles/... as compatibility identifiers.

-Object, Event, and Data Planes
+Object, Conversation, and App Planes

 Named-service registry